 How to move around London

-You will need to get an Oyster Card to use public transportation.
-It’s a touch in – touch out system you can top up when you need.
-You can get yours here.
+Get an Oyster Card if you wish to use public transportation.
+It’s a touch in touch out system, and you can top it up as you go.
+You can get yours at the airport as soon as you arrive, at any metro station, or online on the Oyster Card website here.

 Luggage storage in London

-You will find luggage storage at all train stations in London.
+Luggage storage is available near all train stations in London.
 Stasher is a good reliable company but you need to book in advance.

 Other useful tips